open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/types/timestamp.md

 ### Example Configurations

-The following examples use `filelog` receiver, but they also apply to other components that use the stanza libarary.
+The following examples use file log receiver, but they also apply to other components that use the stanza libarary.

 #### Parse timestamps from plain text logs